runtimeverification/evm-semantics/evm.md

 ### Execution Step

--   `#exec` will load the arguments of the opcode (it assumes `#stackNeeded?` is accurate and has been called) and trigger the subsequent operations.
+-   `#exec` will load the arguments of the opcode (it assumes `#load` has been called to check for stack under/overflow) and trigger the subsequent operations.

 ```k
     syntax InternalOp ::= "#exec" "[" OpCode "]"